 - Acne may reduce career choices, ruling out occupations such as modelling that depend upon personal appearance.

 - Acne patients are less successful in job applications; their lack of confidence being as important as the potential employers' reaction to their spotty skin.

-- More people that have acne are unemployed than people that do not have acne.
+- More people who have acne are unemployed than people who do not have acne.

 Does acne cause depression?